Do Go On - 373 - The Star Wars Holiday Special

 Yeah, he's still wearing the hat.

-Still in uniform.
 He doesn't have the face thing on.

-I don't know if they normally wear the face.
+I don't know if they normally wear the face,

-But he's just like a guy with a mustache.
+but he's just like a guy with a mustache.

 What the fuck is happening?